ezypeeze/react-mozer/README.md

 needs, but feel free to contribute!

 ## Install
-Install with `npm install react-mozer`. -- Its not in npm registry yet, use github repo in package.json if you want to try it out.
+Install with `npm install react-mozer`.

 ## Usage
 You can check [`examples` folder](/examples) for examples.